alice-lri/alice-lri/python/README.md

 ## Citation

-If you use this library in your research, please cite the ALICE-LRI paper (see the main repository for citation details).
+If you use this library in your research, please cite the ALICE-LRI paper.

+TODO: Add BibTeX citation